Mariano Jaimez Tarifa

 Code: PD-Flow (GitHub)

-Code not available
+Code: MC-Flow not available

-Reactive Navigation: Reactive navigation is a crucial component of nearly any mobile robot.
+Reactive navigation is a crucial component of nearly any mobile robot.
 It is one of two halves which, together with the path-planner, make up a navigation system according to the commonly used “hybrid architecture”.
 Within this scheme, a reactive navigator works at the low-level layer to guarantee safe and agile motions based on real-time sensor data.
 In our work we address the problem of planar navigation in indoor environments by a reactive navigation system which regards both the 3D shape of the robot and the 3D geometry of the environment.
 This navigator can be adapted to any wheeled robot, and has been extensively tested for years with different robotic platforms in varied and challenging scenarios.

 - Omnibola (2010)